Persistence Pays: GAP Windows Grace Milwaukee Student Housing Community

 Graham Windows received the signed contract in 2015.
 Actual installation began in 2016.
 All told, Graham manufactured more than 450 windows, most of which were GAP’s 2200H historic single hung, with the remainder consisting of GAP’s 1400H, a fixed transom window.
 Both boast a 4-inch deep frame.

-In order to meet historic preservation office demands, GAP had to replicate not only the original wood hung windows, but the original steel hung windows as well.
+In order to meet historic preservation office demands, GAP had to simulate not only the original wood hung windows, but the original steel hung windows as well.
 No less than six custom dies were developed to replicate features like wood and steel profiled muntins – both exterior and interior – and horizontal mullions to stack the transom windows over the hung windows.

 In August of 2016, Eleven25 at Pabst opened its doors as a mixed-use student housing community.
 It features 151 apartments with 373 bedrooms rented by students attending Marquette University, Milwaukee School of Engineering, Milwaukee Area Technical College and University of Wisconsin-Milwaukee.
 Eleven25 at Pabst also has many amenities, including a state-of-the-art fitness center, public classrooms and large common lounges to go along with five local restaurants.